ambekarsameer96/SKDCGN/README.md

 ```

 """
-## Generate Counterfactual Images
+### Generate Counterfactual Images

-2 Folders of counterfactual images are needed (Val, Test).
+2 Folders of counterfactual images are required (Val, Test).
 Val has 5,000 counterfactuals, Test has 2000 counterfactual images.

 ```bash